-Retention of Datuk Adillah Binti Ahmad Nordin as Independent Non-Executive Director
+7. Ordinary Resolution Retention of Datuk Adillah Binti Ahmad Nordin as an\Independent Non-Executive Director

-THAT approval be and is hereby given to Datuk Adillah Binti Ahmad Nordin, who has served as an Independent Non-Executive Director for a cumulative term of more than 12 years, to continue to act as an Independent Non-Executive Director of the Company.
+THAT subject to the passing of Resolution 4, approval be and is hereby given to Datuk Adillah Binti Ahmad Nordin, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, to retain as an Independent Non-Executive Director of the Company.

-Retention of Mr. Siow Kee Yen as Independent Non-Executive Director
+8. Ordinary Resolution Retention of Mr. Siow Kee Yen as an Independent Non-Executive Director

-THAT approval be and is hereby given to Mr. Siow Kee Yen, who has served as an Independent Non-Executive Director for a cumulative term of more than 12 years, to continue to act as an Independent Non-Executive Director of the Company.
+THAT approval be and is hereby given to Mr. Siow Kee Yen, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, retain as an Independent Non-Executive Director of the Company.